List of One Life to Live characters introduced in the 1980s: Kate Sanders

-Kathryn "Kate" Sanders (formerly Roberts) is a fictional character on the ABC Daytime soap opera One Life to Live.
+Kathryn "Kate" Sanders is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role appeared and was played by Marcia Cross from December 1986 through January 1988.

 Character history

 Kate is an anthropologist with a taste for adventure when introduced in December 1986, falling in love with Cord Roberts (then married to Tina Lord).
 When Tina was believed to be dead, Kate accepted Cord's proposal.
 But just as their wedding ceremony was coming to an end, Tina abruptly burst into the chapel — very much alive and carrying a baby she claimed to be Cord's son (who was actually the son of Gabrielle Medina and Max Holden).
 While Cord sought a divorce from Tina, Kate became entangled with Patrick London, her ex-fiancé, who stooped to insane measures to break up Cord and Kate.
-He didn't need to bother though; as Kate came to realize Cord loved Tina, she broke up with him and left Llanview.
+He did not need to bother though; as Kate came to realize Cord loved Tina, she broke up with him and left Llanview.

 Pamela Stuart

 Pamela Reed Stuart Buchanan O'Neill is a fictional character from the ABC Daytime soap opera One Life to Live.
-Christine Jones portrayed the character, first from 1986–87, then in 1988, October 2001, January 18 – 21, 2008, April 9–10, 2008, June 3, 2008 and October 19, 2009.
+Christine Jones portrayed the character, first from 1986 to 1987, then in 1988, October 2001, January 18 – 21, 2008, April 9–10, 2008, June 3, 2008 and October 19, 2009.
 Pamela is one of Asa Buchanan's many ex-wives.

 In 1985, Tina Lord discovers that Asa has been leading a double life for years; on the tropical island of Malakeva, he is known as Jeb Stuart, and has been married to a kindly woman named Pamela for a decade.
 Tina tells Pamela that her husband is not a sea captain, as she believes, but actually a millionaire with a family in Llanview.
 Noting that Asa and Pamela's marriage is not legal, Tina convinces Pamela to pretend she is dying to manipulate Asa into marrying her for real.
 He does on January 20, 1986, and Pamela springs from her "deathbed" and confronts him.
 Arriving in Llanview to live as Mrs. Asa Buchanan, Pamela is at first a thorn in his side.
 As Asa realizes he wants her to be his wife, she demands a divorce — and half of his fortune.
 Their marriage ends in 1987; Pamela marries lawyer Pete O'Neill, and they leave town that year to return to Malakeva.
 The following year, Pamela comes back for the funeral of Pete's niece, Didi.
 Pamela was the manager of the Palace Hotel which Asa owned and later turned over to his next wife, Renee Divine.

 Asa fakes his death in 2001, framing his wife Gabrielle Medina and her lover Max Holden; Pamela and all of Asa's other living ex-wives appear for the funeral.
 Ex-wife Alex Olanov finds Asa in hiding on his private island, St. Blaze's, and he is ultimately dragged back to Llanview.